Adrienne Marcus, Ph.D., CASAC

-Terrence is a member of the Society Human Resource Management and the National Association Social Workers.
-He volunteers his time with such organizations as Fishes & Loaves Ministry, Midnight Run, Putnam Community Action Program Soup Kitchen, and did missionary work in Ghana Africa summer 2013
+Terrence is a member of the Society Human Resource Management..
+He volunteers his time with such initiatives as Fishes & Loaves Ministry, Midnight Run, NYS Adopt-A-Road, and did missionary work in Ghana Africa during the summer 2013.

 A graduate of Pace University, Terrence holds a Master of Business Administration in Human Resources.
 He also holds a Master of Public Administration in Human Services from Marist College.